Automotive and commercial vehicles

 | Force precision | Reference (not exact) · works at very high stress | F/s curve calculable with precision |

-| Typical location | Under the bolt head or nut | Inside the housing as a mechanical element |
+| Typical location | Under the bolt head or nut | Hundreds of different applications |

 | Parameter | Meaning |